ruby-ist/MyPortfolioV2/content/blogs/consequences_of_using_mixins_at_the_top_level.md

 In Ruby, everything is an object.
 By that rule, everything is inherited from `Object`.
 This is the reason why our method `current_time_in_chicago` was available for all objects, even `nil`.
 Because even `nil` is an instance of `Object`.

 A single one-line mistake can bloat all objects in Ruby, leading to unwanted methods available in all objects.
-It'll also mess up the method lookup path for all objects and lead to unexpected behaviors like a method that is supposed to call a super method, calling itself. (endless recursion).
+It'll also mess up the method lookup path for all objects and lead to unexpected behaviors like a method that is supposed to call a super method, calling itself (endless recursion).
 Other nightmares include overriding `to_param` and `method_missing` methods.

 You might ask "Using `extend` at the top level is safe, right?".
 The answer is yes and no. Just because you can, you shouldn't.
 We are writing an Object-Oriented Program here.
 So it never makes sense to extend an interface outside of all the objects, not even for code organization or reusability.